awslabs/deeplearning-emr/mxnet-spark/README.md

 ## Distributed Inference on Large Datasets - Need and Challenges

 Once a deep learning model has been trained, it is put to work by running inference on new data.
 Inference may be executed in real-time, for tasks that require immediate feedback such as fraud detection.
 This is typically known as online inference.
 Alternatively, inference may be executed offline, when a pre-computation is useful.
-A common use case for offline inference are services with low-latency requirements such as recommender systems  that requires sorting and ranking many user-product scores.
-In these cases, recommendations  that requires sorting and ranking many user-product scoresare pre-computed using offline inference, results are stored in low latency storage, and on demand, recommendations are served from storage.
+A common use case for distributed offline inference are services with low-latency requirements such as recommender systems that require sorting and ranking many user-product scores.
+In these cases, recommendations are pre-computed using offline inference, results are stored in low latency storage, and on demand, recommendations are served from storage.
 Backfilling historic data with predictions generated from state of the art models is another use case.
 As a hypothetical example, NY Times could use this setup to backfill archived photographs with person names predicated from a person detection model.
 Distributed inference can also be used for testing new models on historical data to verify if they yield better results before deploying to production.

 Typically, distributed inference is performed on large scale datasets spanning millions of records or more.